New details have emerged about a soon-to-be-launched initiative focused on enterprise uses of the ethereum protocol.

 More companies are expected to join the effort, sources suggest.

-First reported by CoinDesk last month, the goal of the effort is to create a developmental foundation for working on ethereum implementations outside of the main public network.
+by CoinDesk last month, the goal of the effort is to create a developmental foundation for working on ethereum implementations outside of the main public network.
 (Enterprise Ethereum is described as more of a technology standard than a specific network or product).

 Representatives for Accenture, Brainbot, BlockApps, JPMorgan and Red Hat declined to comment.

 "There will be an announcement in the near future," BlockApps' James Moreau said.

 When reached, a BNY Mellon representative also indicated that some kind of announcement is forthcoming.

 "BNY Mellon is taking a number of steps to use distributed ledger technology.
 We continue to explore and participate in various initiatives some that we may be announcing in the near future," the representative told CoinDesk.